temporalio/documentation/docs/cloud/how-to-manage-namespaces-in-temporal-cloud.md

 - Add a [custom Search Attribute](/visibility#custom-search-attributes).
 - [Manage CA certificates](/cloud/how-to-manage-certificates-in-temporal-cloud).
 - [Manage certificate filters](/cloud/how-to-manage-certificates-in-temporal-cloud#manage-certificate-filters-using-temporal-cloud-ui).
+- Set [Codec Server endpoints](/production-readiness/develop#set-your-codec-server-endpoints-with-web-ui-and-cli) for all users on the Namespace.
+Note that all users on the Namespace have the option to override this setting.
 - Manage [Namespace-level permissions](/cloud/#namespace-level-permissions).
 - Add users.